 Appointed as CEO of Crown Public Health when it was established in 1996, Evon's role changed to General Manager, Community and Population Health when Crown Public Health was merged into the Canterbury District Health Board in 2001.Evon has an MBA through Massey University and is interested in golf, movies, reading and cooking.
 Evon is married with two daughters.

-General Manager - People and Capability, Canterbury DHB and West Coast DHB
+Chief People Officer - People and Capability, Canterbury DHB and West Coast DHB

 The Canterbury and West Coast DHBs directly employ more than 10,500 people, and thousands more work across the broader Canterbury and Coast health systems.
 Michael is responsible for leading our people strategy and building the capability of our health system.